 I joined MSD in 2014 as Senior Vice President and head of CORE or the Center for Observational and Real World Evidence.
 Prior to that, I spent seven years at Pfizer, including several years as a Vice President in the areas of outcomes research, epidemiology, health economics, and access and pricing.
 I started my career at the U.S. Centers for Disease Control and Prevention (CDC).
-I received my Ph.D. degree from UCLA, and my MBA degree from Cornell University.
+I received my Ph.D. degree from UCLA and my MBA degree from Cornell University.

-You mentioned real world data?
-Could you just give an outline of what real world data and real world evidence are?
+You mentioned real-world data?
+Could you just give an outline of what real-world data and real-world evidence are?

-It is a different approach as we are looking at the benefits and risks of a health technology in the real world, not in the structure of an experiment or clinical trial.
+It is a different approach as we are looking at the benefits and risks of health technology in the real world, not in the structure of an experiment or clinical trial.

 Within the real world setting, there are terabytes of health care data being created every day.
-Data sources include claims data, electronic medical records, genomics information, medical test results, wearables and patient reported outcomes.
+Data sources include claims data, electronic medical records, genomics information, medical test results, wearables, and patient-reported outcomes.
 The availability of these data allows us to answer complex questions about the healthcare system and about the effectiveness of health technologies.

-The methods we apply to these data have also advanced, and include -- AI, natural language processing, and deep learning.
+The methods we apply to these data have also advanced and include AI, natural language processing, and deep learning.
 Using these methods, for example, can help us and other stakeholders predict patient response to a health technology or identify subpopulations that are more likely to respond to treatment.

 Absolutely, both the data and the methods complement drug discovery.
-For example, RWD can help us identity responder cohorts to further focus our development strategy.
+For example, RWD can help us identify responder cohorts to further focus our development strategy.
 The application of machine learning to the complex design of experiments can focus and speed the experimental process.

 It's both access to the right data and utilization of advanced methods.
 Both the data and the analytic methods can help us both Interpret and revolutionize biology, medicine, and overall healthcare.

-Looking forward then, how do you see this area evolving, and maybe what are some of the risks and opportunities you see over the foreseeable future?
+How do you see this area evolving, and maybe what are some of the risks and opportunities you see over the foreseeable future?

-There will be broader and deeper real world data available and access to these data will most likely be broad.
+There will be broader and deeper real-world data available and access to these data will most likely be broad.
 As these data become available to both scientists and non-scientists, a risk is that those without the appropriate training in the scientific method will publish results that are spurious or could hurt patients by steering them to the wrong or suboptimal treatments.